dell/csi-baremetal/docs/proposals/metrics.md

 ### Monitoring model
 There are 2 ways to make monitoring of the application: Push or Pull metrics.

 The push model obligates the application to send metrics to some kind of endpoint.
-Also push model is particularly attractive for the environments where services and hosts are constantly being added, removed, started and stopped.
+Also, the push model is particularly attractive for the environments where services and hosts are constantly being added, removed, started, and stopped.

-But in our case our application is always deployed.
+But in our case, our application is always deployed.

-What if don't have this collector yet, but wanted to check some measurements by hand?Or monitoring infrastructre isn't deployed yet(since we are the storage provider).
+What if don't have this collector yet, but wanted to check some measurements by hand?
+Or monitoring infrastructure isn't deployed yet(since we are the storage provider).
 From this side - The pull model is more preferable to use.
 We don't need to think about monitoring infrastructure.
 It could be 1 Prometheus application or HA cluster of Prometheus, or even your own hand-written monitoring system.

 So it makes sense to let the user decide how and what he will store and visualize.
 The application area of ​​responsibility ends on publishing the "/metrics" endpoint.